tenstorrent/tt-low-level-documentation/data_movement_doc/general/dm_best_practices.md

 **Flow-control/credit messages:** Should use a VC separate from data.
 For example, if the traffic indicates how much buffer space was freed, it should be placed on a VC separate from data.

+**Available VCs:** Although there are 16 total virtual channels, software can only use a subset of that.
+For Unicast operations, valid VC values are 0,1,2,3.
+For Multicast operations, VC 4 is the only one which can be used.

+Other VCs are reserved for system use.

 ```cpp
 // Example: Separate DRAM (slow) from L1 (fast) traffic